 - At JPY7,000 per person, it is not the cheapest option around, but it is extremely convenient.
 All you have to do is purchase this service online - it takes less than 2 minutes to click and complete.
 If they can't secure a reservation on your intended dates, you'll be fully refunded.

-- To maximise your chances of securing a seat for your party, it's best to provide the GoVoyagin staff with as many options as possible, with regards to available times during your travel dates.
+- To maximise your chances of securing a seat for your party, it's best to provide as many options as possible, with regards to available times during your travel dates.
 You can type this in just before you pay for the service.

 - Try not to miss your reservation: no-shows are charged the full course fee per person.
 This is common practice at small restaurants like this, as each no-show hits them hard - it's unlikely that new diners will turn up at the last minute, and the restaurant is likely to lose revenue.
-GoVoyagin will send you a payment link in this case; or it'll be automatically charged to your credit card if not paid within a certain date.
+You will be sent a payment link in this case; or it'll be automatically charged to your credit card if not paid within a certain date.

 Sayuri, or Japanese halfbeak.
 Delicate. - image © Florentyna Leow

-Should you use GoVoyagin To Book Sukiyabashi Jiro Roppongi?
+Should you use An Online Service To Book Sukiyabashi Jiro Roppongi?

-GoVoyagin charges JPY7,000 per person to use their reservation services.
+The charge is JPY7,000 per person for an online reservation services.
 This is just for their service.
 You'll pay for lunch on the day, which comes to between JPY18,000 - JPY26,000 depending on additional orders or drinks.
 Is it worth the expense?

 It is worth it if Jiro is on your culinary wishlist and: